christianalfoni/impact/docs/giving-up-react.md

 });
 ```

 The `defineComponent` function introduces two function scopes.
-The passed function is your state management scope and the returned function is the user interface scope, which will reconcile on observed changes.
+The passed function is your state management scope, called `Setup` and the returned function is the user interface scope, which will reconcile on observed changes.

-This signature is simply not good enough to convince a React developer to use Vue I think.
-The signature needs to better invite to defining components as simple functions, even though they are introduced state. **This is the second thing to address.**
+This signature forces us to define the component function inside `defineComponent`.
+This diverges too much from React. **This is the second thing to address.**

 Vue also has a behaviour called [Fallthrough attributes](https://vuejs.org/guide/components/attrs).
 This allows you to add certain native attributes to components, like `style`, `class` or `onClick`.
 These attributes will automatically be added to the root element returned inside the component.
 In React we want the behaviour of the component to be controlled completely from the component and any outside influence should happen through props. **This is the third thing to address**.